Top Things to Do in Fortitude Valley

 Breakfast

-For jiggly pancakes, delicious veggies bowls, and my favorite mural, try Halo Ground.
+For jiggly pancakes, delicious veggie bowls, and my favorite mural, try Honey Dew Valley.

 Lunch